 “The Prilosec changes the way our body handles the Imodium,” said Dr. William D. Eggleston, a clinical toxicologist at the Upstate New York Poison Center in Syracuse.
 “We have pumps along our gastrointestinal tract and they pump the Imodium away.
 Prilosec blocks those pumps, and that drastically reduces the amount of loperamide, or Imodium, needed to produce a high.”

-PPIs Linked to Increased Risk of Pneumonia in Dementia Patients
+PPIs Linked to Increased Risk of Dementia

 April 5, 2017 - Dementia patients who take proton pump inhibitors have an 89% increased risk of developing pneumonia compared to dementia patients who don't use the medications, according to a study published last month in the Journal of the American Geriatrics Society.

-California Woman Alleges Kidney Failure from Prilosec
+California Woman Alleges Chronic Kidney Problems from Prilosec

-March 27, 2017 - A woman from California who is awaiting a kidney transplant has filed a products liability lawsuit against AstraZeneca alleging that the company failed to warn that long-term use of Prilosec could damage the kidneys.
+March 27, 2017 - A woman from California who is awaiting a kidney transplant has filed a Prilosec class action lawsuit against AstraZeneca alleging that the company failed to warn that long-term use of Prilosec could damage the kidneys.

 PPIs Linked to Increased Risk for Heart Failure, Death

 The researchers found that PPIs are commonly used to prevent complications in CAD patients treated with chronic antiplatelet therapy (aspirin, Plavix, Effient); however, when used in this capacity, proton pump inhibitors may increase the risk of adverse health consequences including pneumonia, micronutrient deficiencies, and osteoporosis-related fractures.

 Prilosec linked to Stomach Infections

 The research, published Thursday in the British Journal of Clinical Pharmacology, found that among 565,000 adults, patients who took proton pump inhibitors had higher rates of infection with C. difficile and Campylobacter bacteria compared to those who didn't use the drugs.

 Prilosec Kidney Damage Lawsuits May Be Consolidated

-October 20, 2016 - Plaintiffs who filed lawsuits over kidney injuries from Prilosec and other PPI heartburn drugs have filed a motion seeking consolidation of the complaints into a multidistrict litigation (MDL) in the Middle District of Lousiana.
-Should the U.S. Judicial Panel on Multidistrict Litigation (JPML) decide to centralize the complaints, plaintiffs around the nation will be united by their common allegations against PPI manufacturers.
+October 20, 2016 - Plaintiffs who filed lawsuits over serious kidney injuries from Prilosec OTC and other PPI heartburn drugs have filed a motion seeking consolidation of the complaints into a multidistrict litigation (MDL) in the Middle District of Louisiana.

 Prilosec Side Effects May Include Rhabdomyolysis, Case Report Finds

 September 26, 2016 - A case report published last month in Medicine suggests that an intravenous dose of the PPI Nexium (esomeprazole) may have caused a patient to develop rhabdomyolysis, a condition in which skeletal muscle breaks down rapidly.